HenryGye/code-challenge/README.md

 The project is not using routing

 # Installation
-run 'npm install' and then run 'ng serve'
+run 'npm install --force' and then run 'ng serve'

 ## Development server